North East Sight Matters

 Check out our other Services

-We create bespoke packages of Visual Impairment Awareness Training and VI-friendly private parties for children.
+Vision Impairment Awareness Training and offer private Rehabilitation throughout the North East.
 Contact us for more details. team@northeastsightmattersltd.co.uk

 Images on this sight courtesy of Neil Brinsdon Photography and Claire Batey/Comic Relief.